pengwei715/mapping-Chicago-tickets-permits/ticket_project/README.md

  be of the form "YYYY-MM-DD".
  - "end_date": an upper limit (exclusive) on the date a ticket was issued; must be of the form "YYYY-MM-DD".
- - "location": a location to find tickets within a four square miles box of.
+ - "location": a location to find tickets within a four square mile box of.
+For example, "1307 E. 60th Street, Chicago, IL 60637"
- Must be a Chicago, IL address, submitted in the form "(Street Number) (Street Direction) (Street Name)".
-For example, 1307 E. 60th Street, Chicago, IL 60637 would be passed as "6031 E. 60th Street".
  - "neighborhood": the name of a Chicago neighborhood.
 A full list of valid entries is available in inputs/neighborhood_names.txt.
 - permits